Alan is a veteran of the US Air Force, a master electrician, and a long-time hobby farmer.

 Basic Duckling Care

 Raising baby ducks is a fun and rewarding process.
-Only a few easy steps are required to ensure healthy and happy ducklings.
+Following only a few easy steps is all that's required to ensure healthy and happy ducklings.
 The proper food and water presented in a correct manner, a heat source, and proper housing are really all they need to thrive.

 A heat source along with proper housing is often referred to as a brooder.
 Brooding ducklings is actually the process of raising them until they are mature enough to leave the brooder and live without an artificial source of heat.
 This brooding period will normally last six to eight weeks.

 What Do Baby Ducks Eat?

 They should eat a special livestock starter feed specifically designed to meet their dietary needs.
 This feed may have a couple of different names like duck starter feed or waterfowl starter.
 It is easily obtained online or locally at a livestock feed store.

 When these cannot be sourced, a more common chick starter feed made for chickens can be used.
 It is important to note that some chick starter feed contains medication and should never be used for ducklings.
 Chick starter feed is fine for ducks as long as it is not medicated.
 The feed should be in crumble form if it is truly a starter feed.

 Ducklings should be fed using a plastic poultry feeder.
 These are widely available and help to keep the food clean and sanitary.
 A feeder normally has a red trough on the bottom that provides access to the feed and a plastic bottle or bucket on top that holds the unused feed.
 As the ducklings eat the feed from the bottom, more feed slides down from the top container and keeps the trough filled.